The Parts Working in Harmony

 The left foot pushes off as the body explodes toward the free throw line; right foot plants hard bringing the torso to an abrupt halt; a cross-over dribble shifts the ball from right to left hand; left foot starts back to the left and plants; right foot gathers underneath the body as the knees bend in preparation for the thrust upward; muscles explode; body takes flight; left hand guides ball into the right hand as body continues upward; eyes lock in on target; shoulders rotate as arms and hands elevate skyward; elbows extend out; wrist bends into a gooseneck position propelling the ball out while fingers create a perfect backspin as ball takes flight.

 The body works together in perfect sequence as it’s done thousands upon thousands of times over the years.
-The result: a “swishing” sound as the ball falls through the net – it’s intended destination; timeout opponent; play resumes; …ballgame….championship!
+The result: a “swishing” sound as the ball falls through the net – arriving at it’s intended destination; timeout opponent; play resumes; …ballgame….championship!

 Feet dance; legs prance; chests bump; fists pump; arms hug; larynges scream; lips smile; hands high-five; eyes cry; a championship won…a head glorified.